 Will your favourite chracters battle on?
 Who will join them?
 More importantly, what fresh horrors await in the wilderness of British Columbia and Cornish shores?

-Reserve your advance copies and catch up on the series by contacting Lisa at Green Cat direct, or dropping the team a line via this platform fir exclusive signed copies.
+Grab your personal limited edition copies, enquire about special edition, illustrated boxed sets and catch up on the series by contacting Lisa at Green Cat direct, or dropping the team a line via this platform for exclusive signed material.
 As ever, it’s going to be quite the thrill-seeking ride for the young at heart of all ages and there will be a limited edition first run for the lucky few,

 One of the benefits of publishing a piece of writing is the positive impact it has on others, how it touches their lives and makes the world just a little bit better.
 Well we were delighted to receive this lovely review the other day and I wanted to share that with you for a number of reasons.

 Firstly, it’s clear that the reviewer really enjoyed Legend of the Lost, the fist installment of the changeling trilogy.

 Secondly, because it’s becoming increasingly apparent that the core theme of the first book, the corruption of love into a form of pandemic that threatens the natural and super-natural world, has a lot of resonance in these dark times.
 As more pople use their “down time” during the C-virus crisis, more people are finding time to read.
 Hopefully, when they pick up Legend of the Lost they will find magic, entertainment, thrills, hope and, above all, love.

 Legend of the Lost focuses on a world of fairies, nymphs, witches and were-beasts which discreetly exists alongside our own.
 It begins by the Atlantic, in west Cornwall, as a young girl meets a mermaid and quickly realises that she is deeply connected to this parallel realm.
 Gradually the story moves inland, primarily to English woodland, as it builds into a traditional climax of good versus evil… but with an insightful deeper message.